andrewgdotcom/spelling/spelling-examples.md

     Wiþ sùch wurds as plaq and ägue.
     Bùt bë cäreful how U spëak:
     Say break and steak, but blëak and strëak;
-    Clóven, òven, how and ló,
+    Clóven, òven, how and lo,
-    Script, resëit, shó, póem, and toe.
+    Script, resëit, sho, póèm, and toe.

     Hëar më say, devoid of trickery,
     Dauter, láfter, and Terpsicorë,